Apulia: Transport

 The region has a good network of roads, but the railway network is less comprehensive, particularly in the south.
 There are no high-speed lines, but a high-speed line between Naples and Bari is under construction, which should be completed in 2027.
 The region is crossed northwest to southeast by the A14 highway (Bologna–Taranto), which connects the region's capital, Bari, to Taranto, the second most populous city in the region.
 The A14 also connects Foggia and points further north along the Adriatic coast to Pescara, Ancona, Rimini and eventually Bologna.
 The only other highway in the region is the A16 (Naples–Canosa), which crosses the Italian peninsula east–west and links the region with Naples.

 There are two international airports, Karol Wojtyła Airport in Bari (IATA: BRI) and Brindisi Airport (IATA: BDS), which serve as the principal logistical hub for the United Nations Global Service Center headquartered in Brindisi.
 With the approval of a redevelopment project in 2018, the Grottaglie Airfield (IATA: TAR) will host a spaceport for the Italian Space Agency and Virgin Galactic.

-Demographics

-Emigration from the region's depressed areas to northern Italy and the rest of Europe was very intense in the years between 1956 and 1971.
-Subsequently, the trend declined, as economic conditions improved, to the point where there was net immigration in the years between 1982 and 1985.
-Since 1986, the stagnation in employment has led to a new inversion of the trend caused by a decrease in immigration.

-Government and politics

-Since 1 June 2015, former judge and mayor of Bari Michele Emiliano of the Democratic Party has served as President of the Apulian region.